fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

     />
     </div>

 9. The transferred tokens will be reflected in your wallet as well.
-To see the transferred tokens, you need to switch the network of your wallet to the Fluence Mainnet and ensure that the FLT token was previously added to your wallet, or it won't be displayed (read more in the "Prepare your wallet" section)
+To see the transferred tokens, you need to switch the network of your wallet to the Fluence Network and ensure that the FLT token was previously added to your wallet, or it won't be displayed (read more in the "Prepare your wallet" section).

     <div style={{ textAlign: "center" }}>
     <img